CrispNCrispy/Blockchain_Project/README.md

 Network created with a makeshift smart contract (investment contact) to experiment with authentication systems for 6 organizations and 2 channels.
 Deprecated for now, using <b>Inner_Circle</b> for further project.

 ### Status of Inner_Cirlce:
-Work completed:
+#### Work completed:
 - Network setup and setup files complete, works only with v 1.4.2.
 - Consists of 10 continers on network startup: 3 peers (one for each org), 3 CLIs (one for each org), 3 CAs (one for each org) and 1 orderer peer (assumed to be owned by a 4th organization).
 - User and Admin credential creations js files have been done for all three Orgs.
 - Transaction 1 and Application 1 done - Registration of patient on blockchain
+- Peronal Details Query and application done - Displayin the personal details and status of the patient

-- Work to be done:
+#### Work to be done:
-Transaction 2 and Application 2 - Request for PHC treatment Transaction 3 and Application 3 - Treatment at PHC
+- Transaction 2 and Application 2 - Request for PHC treatment
+- Transaction 3 and Application 3 - Treatment at PHC
-Transaction 4 and Application 4 - Referral from PHC to Government Hospital Transaction 5 and Application 5 - Treatment at Government Hospital
+- Transaction 4 and Application 4 - Referral from PHC to Government Hospital
+- Transaction 5 and Application 5 - Treatment at Government Hospital
+- Query and application of PHC Treatment Details
+- Query and application of Govt Hosp Treatment Details

 ## Usage Instructions